-- after census of the first session in the payment period - enrollment in the first payment period - has demonstrated academic activity with a passing grade in the first session of the first payment period (For 8 & 12-week Fastrac sessions: A Case or Session Long Project Assignment.
-For 4-week Certrac sessions: A Graded Activity or Quiz assignment) - First time undergraduate students at Trident must complete ALL assignments in both Modules 1 and 2 with a passing grade for CASE and SLP assignments, with a minimum passing grade or higher, prior to receiving their first disbursement.
+- after census of the first session in the payment period - enrollment in the first payment period - has demonstrated academic activity in the first session of the first payment period (For 8 & 12-week Fastrac sessions: A Case or Session Long Project Assignment.
+For 4-week Certrac sessions: A Graded Activity or Quiz assignment) - First time undergraduate students at Trident must complete ALL assignments in both Modules 1 and 2 with a minimum passing grade or higher, prior to receiving their first disbursement.
 (For 8-week Fastrac sessions: A Case, Session Long Project, and Discussion Post.
 For 4-week Certrac sessions: A Graded Activity, Quiz and Discussion Post) - First time undergraduate student borrowers will be required to wait 30 days before receiving their first student loan disbursement.
 In this instance, your disbursement will be scheduled to disburse 30 days after the first day of the session you were awarded.